JohnyVasamsetti/learning-notes/infra/Aws_ReadMe.md

     	DynamoDb global tables
     		active-active
     	Backups
-    		35 days
+            continuos ( 35 days )
+            on-demand ( infinite )
-        can't connect lambda directly from dynamoDb, you need dynamoDb Stream to do that. import & export to s3 ( RCU & WCU won't be used )
+        can't connect lambda directly from dynamoDb, you need dynamoDb Stream to do that. import & export to s3 ( RCU & WCU won't be used ) -> ETL to transform data inbetween

+    API gateway:
+        integrations:
+            lambda
+            endpoint
+            service ( to expose publicly )
+        endpoint types:
+            edge optimized ( default )
+            regional
+            private
+        security
+            iam roles
+            congnito
+            certificates

+    Step function -> to orchastrate lambda functions in a workflow

+    Congnito:
+        User Pool
+            Sign in functionality for app users
+        Identity Pool
+            Provide AWS credentials to users so they can access AWS resources directly

 Data & Analysis

     Athena:
-    	serverless query executor for s3 access logs. better for adhoc request ( quick to load ) using data source connector in lambda it will execute federated queries on DynamoDb, Redshift, RDS, Aurora, Elasticache, etc
+    	serverless query executor for s3 access logs. better for adhoc request ( quick to load ) using data source connector in lambda it will execute federated queries on DynamoDb, Redshift, RDS, Aurora, Elasticache, etc columnar data > 128MB file

     Redshift:
     	online analytical processing